CALL FOR A POSTDOCTORAL RESEARCHER HIRING UNDER ARTCLE 19 FROM DECREE-LAW NR 57/2016, OF 29th AUGUST, ALTERED BY LAW NR 57/2017, OF 19thJULY

 6.1 False statements provided by the candidates shall be punished by law.

-Second phase: The jury will select for the interview (evaluation: 10%) those candidates who have obtained a score equal or higher than 80% of the maximum score of the first phase.
-If there are no applications of candidates whose classification score, at the end of the two phases, is not at least 80%, the jury has the right of not selecting any of the candidates.
-In the event of a tie, the decision will be responsibility of the president of the jury.
-In the case of foreign candidates living outside Portugal, the interview will be conducted by videoconference.
+The final classification of each candidate is obtained by the sum of the scores of the panel members divided by the number of the members of the panel.
+If there are no applications of candidates whose classification score, at the end of the two phases, is not at least 16, the jury has the right of not selecting any of the candidates.
+In the event of a tie, the chairperson of the panel will have the casting vote.

 7.2 The final decision of the jury shall be validated by the Head of the Institution, who is also in charge of deciding about the hiring.